reedhop24-del/new-relic-assessment/README.md

 - The server only listens on 4000 port as specified in the requirements rather than having it be configurable and passed at runtime.

+- Printing to standard output the report of change made it impossible to unit test that functionality, so that was manually tested rather than automated.

 - For simplicity’s sake using the Standard output for logging, since a requirement was to log a report of change using the standard output I just extended it to be used at all times.